 Is it, for example, diabolically dastardly or is it supremely sensible to conceal a clue in order to prevent another team from finding it?

 The answer very much depends on which team you happen to be on, the hiders or the hidden froms!

 Is it playing the game to surf the World Wide Wait to see if you can find the solutions to those problems you've failed to solve in the course of the treasure hunt?

-As it happens, at some stage in the future, Google will be moving to a massive new HQ in the very streets you will be racing through, so it seems rude not to utilise their services.
+As it happens, Google themselves have a presence in the very area you will be racing through, so it seems rude not to utilise their services.

 And yet, who's to say that the answer that you receive is the correct one?
 You might come up with a name, a date, or a fact, but is it the one that answers the actual question you've been set?